 4. Provide clear and timely instructions

 Regrettably, not all solicitors advise in clear terms and sometimes you may find it difficult to know what recommendations are actually being made and, in turn, what instructions are required.
 In other cases, however, if a solicitor has to chase you for instructions or seek clarification in relation to ambiguous instructions it can add unnecessary, and potentially irrecoverable, costs to your claim.

 While it may seem obvious to many, you should also be aware that follow up meetings and discussions will add to your costs.
 In some cases, these are beneficial and can offer a clearer understanding of the issues, as well as an opportunity to explore alternative strategies.
 However, discussion for discussion’s sake is likely to add unnecessary costs which cannot ultimately be recovered from the professional defendant, even if your claim is successful.

 5. Insist on cost estimates

-As a matter of professional conduct, and in accordance with the Principles and Outcomes published in The Code of Conduct for solicitors, all clients must receive the best possible information, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of their matter.
+As a matter of professional conduct, and in accordance with section 8.7 of the Code of Conduct for solicitors published by the Solicitors Regulation Authority, all clients must receive the best possible information, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of their matter.

 In professional negligence claims, as in other types of specialist litigation where the conduct and duration of the claim can be heavily influenced by the actions of the opposing party and by the court, it can be extremely difficult to stipulate with certainty what the eventual costs will be.
 However, it should be possible to provide you with a reasonable estimate of the costs involved, based on a number of assumptions if necessary.